arianna-bis/freeorder-mt/README.md

   * na-d-f3: nominative/accusative deterministic (fusional/implicit suffixes with 3 declensions)
   * na-a: nominative/accusative ambiguous or syncretic (overt suffixes)
 * no case marking (none)

+For the random and shuffle conditions two versions obtained with different random seeds are provided (seed5, seed10).